 This article describes how to provision a Redis Cluster using the Instaclustr Console.
 You can alternatively choose to provision a Redis Cluster via the Instaclustr Provisioning API.

 To get started, after setting up your user account and signing into the console, click the CreateCluster button.
 This will take you to the wizard for creating a new cluster.

 Under the Application section, enter an appropriate name for your cluster, select Redis as the base application, and choose your desired infrastructure provider.
 You will be able to customise specific configurations matching your performance and pricing requirements in the following sections of the wizard.

 You also have the option to select an SLA Tier and add any additional enterprise features to your cluster.
 Read more about our supported SLA Tiers and Enterprise Features to decide what is most appropriate for your use case.

 Under the Redis Setup page, select a Redis version and your desired Redis options.

-Instaclustr detects the IP address of the computer used to access the Dashboard and creates a firewall rule to allow your computer to connect to the cluster.
+Note that Instaclustr detects the IP address of the computer used to access the Dashboard and provides the option to add a firewall rule for your computer to connect to the cluster.
 Certain web proxies may interfere with this mechanism and Instaclustr will see their IP address instead.
-We suggest you verify the detected address under Redis Options.
+We suggest you verify the detected address.

-You have now finished creating your Redis cluster, congratulations!
-All your clusters will be listed on the Clusters Overview page.
-You can view details of your cluster by clicking the Cluster Details button.
+You have now finished creating your cluster, congratulations!
+All your clusters will be listed on your home page.
+You can view details of your cluster by navigating to the Details page on the sidebar.